-Sedation dentistry is especially helpful for patients who struggle to stay still during their dental appointments.
+Sedation dentistry is very helpful for children who struggle to stay still during their dental appointments.
 Often, squirming or wiggling is a result of dental anxiety as well as being in an unfamiliar environment.
-Your dentist can make a suggestion on sedation dentistry options to help keep you or your child still during your appointment.
+Your dentist can make a suggestion on sedation dentistry options to help keep your child relaxed during their treatment.

 Can you drive after sedation dentistry?

-After being sedated for a dental procedure patients may drive home, depending on the type of sedation used.
-If your dentist used happy gas you should be fine to drive after the procedure.
-If your dentist used IV sedation, patients should avoid drinking for 24 hours, and plan to have someone drive them home from their appointment.
+It simply depends on the type of sedation you use.
+If your dentist uses happy gas, you should be fine to drive after the procedure.
+If your dentist uses IV sedation, patients should plan to have someone drive them home from their appointment.